 It is almost expected today that you will use PowerPoint in sales presentations.
 It can be used to add visuals to the message and it can be an easy way to create a leave-behind handout or e-mail the presentation to others later.
 But too often sales professionals aren’t as efficient as they want to be when creating a PowerPoint presentation or as effective as they could be when delivering it.
 Here are five tips drawn from my training programs and online course for making your next PowerPoint sales presentation more effective.

 Start with Structure First

-Next, describe where the audience is today in terms of their knowledge, trust of you, attitudes and roles in the organization.
-Once you have the starting point and destination, you can now plan the route that you will use to take the audience through your presentation.
+Next, describe where the prospect is today in terms of their knowledge, trust of you, attitudes and role in the organization.
+Once you have the starting point and destination, you can now plan the route that you will use to take the prospect through your presentation.
 Using sticky notes to lay out the main ideas and supporting data is a good way to see the entire presentation at once.
-Now you can decide where visuals will add to your message and what those visuals should be.
+This is what I refer to as the GPS approach that I explain in detail in my book GPS for Presentations.

 When planning your content, make sure you pay attention to information overload, the biggest issue in presentations today.
 Take some of the information you are including “just in case they ask” and put it on backup slides in the Appendix section of the file.
 Use a Slide Zoom link from your presentation slide to the backup slide so you can seamlessly access the details if they do ask.

 Use Your Organization’s PowerPoint template & Supplied Presentations